 The first thing you should do is see it from their point of view.
 The best way to do this is to sit down together, talk and fully understand the situation.
 There are two important questions you should ensure you get the answers to..

 What is it about your partner that are they unsure of?

 What are there fears and worries regarding your relationship?

 Once you have the answer to those questions you can start to reassure them and hopefully put their fear to bed.

 Another thing to bare in mind is that, often those around us see the things we can find ourselves blind to.
 If you’re dating a dickhead there’s a good chance they will realise before you do.

 Once you have cleared the air, you can then decide which route this situation needs to take.

 Please bare in mind it may take a while for everything to settle and a new routine to come into place.
 Rest assured, in most cases, time and effort from everyone involved will ensure both.
-You also must remember that as human beings we don't always get along with everyone.
-It doesn't mean that all future interactions have to be bitter and outright uncomfortable for all involved.
+You also must remember that as human beings we don’t always get along with everyone.
+It doesn’t mean that all future interactions have to be bitter and outright uncomfortable for all involved though.

-No matter how different they are all of the individuals within this predicament have at least one thing in common, they all love and care about you.
+No matter how different they are all of the individuals within this predicament have at least one thing in common.
+They all love and care about you.
 Tolerating each other should be something they will all be willing to agree upon, even if it is just for your sake.